Heckler & Koch UMP

 The Heckler & Koch UMP (Universale Maschinenpistole, German for "Universal Machine Pistol") is a submachine gun developed and manufactured by Heckler & Koch.
 Heckler & Koch developed the UMP as a lighter and cheaper successor to the MP5, though both remain in production.
-The UMP has been adopted for use by various countries including Brazil, Canada, and the United States.
-A small number of UMPs chambered in .45 ACP were officially purchased by the 5th Special Forces Group of the United States Army Special Forces, with some of the weapons seeing limited service in the early years of the Iraqi insurgency, making them among the small number of submachine guns deployed by the U.S. military in recent conflicts.
+The UMP has been adopted for use by various countries, including Brazil, Canada, and the United States.
+Some of the weapons saw limited service in the early years of the Iraqi insurgency, making them one of the more popular submachine guns being deployed by the U.S. military personnel in recent conflicts around the world.

+The UMP can be converted from 9×19mm Parabellum, .40 S&W, or .45 ACP by changing the barrel, bolt, and magazine.
+The UMP was previously available in multiple calibres, however with a decline in global use of .40 S&W and .45 ACP, only the 9mm Parabellum variant is in production.
+Parts are still available for the .40 S&W and .45 ACP calibre variants.

 History

-The UMP was designed in the 1990s by Heckler & Koch (H&K), as a cheaper, lighter alternative to the MP5, which made heavy use of polymers.
+The UMP was designed in the 1990s by Heckler & Koch (HK), as a cheaper, lighter alternative to the MP5, which made heavy use of polymers.
 The UMP first entered production in 2000.
 It was designed primarily for use by American military and law enforcement units, as the MP5 was not available in .45 ACP, a round which was popular in the United States, but not in Europe.
 Despite the UMP's improvements and reduced cost, it did not replace the MP5, which ended up outselling the UMP.